sveltejs/kit/documentation/docs/40-best-practices/05-performance.md

 #### Svelte version

 We recommend running the latest version of Svelte.
 Svelte 4 is significantly smaller and faster than Svelte 3.
-The Svelte 5 preview is very significantly smaller and faster than Svelte 4 — though we don't recommend users upgrade to this version yet as it's not currently production ready.
+The Svelte 5 preview is _much_ smaller and faster than Svelte 4 — though we don't recommend users upgrade to this version until it's production ready.

 #### Packages

-[`rollup-plugin-visualizer`](https://www.npmjs.com/package/rollup-plugin-visualizer) can be helpful for identifying which packages are adding the most size to your site.
-You may also find areas of opportunity manually inspecting the build output with [`build: { minify: false }`](https://vitejs.dev/config/build-options.html#build-minify) or via the network tab of your browser's developer tools.
+[`rollup-plugin-visualizer`](https://www.npmjs.com/package/rollup-plugin-visualizer) can be helpful for identifying which packages are contributing the most to the size of your site.
+You may also find areas of opportunity manually inspecting the build output with [`build: { minify: false }`](https://vitejs.dev/config/build-options.html#build-minify), or via the network tab of your browser's developer tools.

 #### External scripts